-There’s a reason The Blues Kitchen has successfully taken the city by storm in just a few short weeks.
+There’s a reason The Blues Kitchen successfully took the city by storm in just a few short weeks last summer.
 Taking over the former Walkabout site on Quay Street, near Spinningfields, the venue offers a little something that Manchester was sorely missing: a taste of the Deep South.

-Opening for the first time back in May, The Blues Kitchen is the city newcomer – taking the form of a bar, restaurant and live music venue all wrapped up with a big, art deco bow, possessing an impressive grandeur that not only throws back to Manchester’s architectural glory days, but a 1920’s New Orleans, too.
+Opening for the first time last May, The Blues Kitchen is one of the city’s newcomers – taking the form of a bar, restaurant and live music venue all wrapped up with a big, art deco bow, possessing an impressive grandeur that not only throws back to Manchester’s architectural glory days, but a 1920’s New Orleans, too.

 The allure of the venue begins at the building’s exterior before you even walk through the doors, with inviting steps and ‘The Blues Kitchen’ glowing in showstopping lights and marking the large entrance, which leads guests directly into a buzzing bar area.
 Stepping inside is a transportive experience, where guests are greeted with the sounds of nattering guests as Motown and blues set the upbeat and relaxed tone throughout.
 It’s kind of like the moment in a Woody Allen flick when the scene fades back to a more glamourous time in the far-distant past, except, thankfully, with less Woody Allen and much more of a jazz-inspired vibe.